mweyer/First-Group-Project/Readme.md

 * Extensive search criteria to personalize your results.
 * An easy to use carousel so you can scroll through your results smoothly.
 * All saved results go to a results page that is saved for you and can be accessed anytime.

+## Images

 ## Credits

 Maria Marsolek, Ronnel Abrido, Reid Flamm and Michael Weyer.
+(Developers)
   <div>
 Materialize.com
   <div>